• Skip to main content

 In the Bali Barong Ket Dance performance, several male dancers will attack Rangda with a dagger.
 However, because of Rangda’s mystical powers, the assailants – who represent the soldiers of the Airlangga Kingdom in Calonarang’s story – ended up attacking themselves with daggers.

 In a trance, the male dancers thrust their daggers into their chests.
-However, the Barong and a priest protect them with protective spells, making them immune to Kris’ stab wounds.
+However, the Barong and a priest protect them with protective spells, making them immune to Kris’s stab wounds.
 The fight ended when Barong Ket managed to beat Rangda.
 After that, Barong Ket brought back the male assailants’ consciousness from the influence of Rangda’s magic.

 Booking Tickets for the Barong Ket Bali Dance Show